ValksGodotTools/GodotModulesCSharp-Old/MOD_LOADER.md

 Lua Scripts Location
 - `res://Scripts/Lua/...`

-Note that there is a demo scene you can play around with at `Modules/ModLoader/Scenes/Demo/D_Menu.tscn`

 ## Note
 Just found out that this is a thing https://docs.godotengine.org/en/3.4/tutorials/export/exporting_pcks.html although as of writing this it will not work with C# projects because of this issue https://github.com/godotengine/godot/issues/36828.
 If your project is 100% GDScript then by all means use PCK files instead of this.